embedthis/exp-angular-skeleton/README.md

 ### Description

-The Angular skeleton is a starter skeleton for Expansive using [Angular](http://getangular.com).
+The Angular skeleton is a starter skeleton for Expansive using [Angular](http://angularjs.org).
 It provides a default layout, partial pages and is configured to use Less stylesheets.
 Extensions are installed to process less stylesheets and minify scripts.

-The skeleton is configured for a "debug" and "release" mode of operation via the "mode" property in package.json.
-By default, debug mode will disable minification and mangling of scripts.
+The skeleton is configured for a "debug" and "release" mode of operation via the "pak.mode" property in package.json.
+By default, debug mode will disable minification and optimization of scripts.

 ### Configure

 #### expansive.json

+* less.dependencies &mdash; Explicit map of dependencies if not using "stylesheet".
 * less.enable &mdash; Enable the less service to process less files.
+* less.files &mdash; Array of less files to compile.
-* less.stylesheet &mdash; Primary stylesheet to update if any less file changes.
+* less.stylesheets &mdash; Primary stylesheet to update if any less file changes.
     If specified, the "dependencies" map will be automatically created.
-* less.dependencies &mdash; Explicit map of dependencies if not using "stylesheet".
-* less.documents &mdash; Array of less files to compile.
 * css.prefix &mdash; Enable running autoprefixer on CSS files to handle browser specific extensions.
 * css.minify &mdash; Enable minifying CSS files.
+* js.compress &mdash; Enable compression of script files.
+* js.dotmin &mdash; Set '.min.js' as the output file extension after minification.
+Otherwise will be '.js'.
 * js.enable &mdash; Enable minifying script files.
 * js.files &mdash; Array of files to minify.
 Files are relative to 'source'.
-* js.compress &mdash; Enable compression of script files.
+* js.mangle &mdash; Enable optimization by mangling of Javascript variable and function names.
-* js.mangle &mdash; Enable mangling of Javascript variable and function names.
+* js.minify &mdash; Enable minification of Javascript variable and function names.
-* js.dotmin &mdash; Set '.min.js' as the output file extension after minification.
-Otherwise will be '.js'.
+* js.usemin &mdash; Enable pre-minified scripts if available.

 ```
 {
     services: {
         'less': {
             enable: true,
-            stylesheet: 'css/all.css',
+            stylesheets:  [ 'css/all.css' ],
             dependencies: { 'css/all.css.less' : '**.less' },
-            documents: [ '!**.less', '**.css.less' ]
+            files: [ '!**.less', '**.css.less' ]
         },
         'css': {
             prefix: true,
             minify: true,
         },
-        'minify-js': {
+        'js': {
             enable:     true,
             files:      null,
             compress:   true,